jsummers/deark/readme.txt

 Thanks to Rich Geldreich for the miniz library.

 Thanks to Mike Frysinger, and the authors of compress/ncompress, for liblzw.

+Thanks to countless others who have documented the supported file formats.

 === Authors ===